sherlock-audit/2023-03-optimism/README-working.md

 The following resources will be useful for helping to understand the system.

-### OPTIMISM TODO: LINK TO DESCRIPTION OF UPDATES MADE SINCE THE LAST CONTEST
 - [How optimistic rollups and Optimism work](https://community.optimism.io/docs/protocol/2-rollup-protocol/#), including differences between the legacy and bedrock systems.
 - [Plain english specs for Optimism](https://github.com/ethereum-optimism/optimism/blob/f30376825c82f62b846590487fe46b7435213d37/specs/README.md)
 - [Overview of the diff between op-geth and upstream geth](https://op-geth.optimism.io/)